Size15 inches (38 cm)

 - Parents continue to care for and feed the chick until fledging at about 45-55 days.

-- Both male and female reach reproductive maturity between 3-4 years of age.
+- Both males and females reach reproductive maturity between 3-4 years of age.

 - “Least Concern” on the IUCN Red List.